-Getting kids to drink greens can seem daunting in a world where few of their friends, and none of their social life, models this kind of choice – but it’s not impossible.
+Getting kids to drink greens can seem daunting, but it’s not impossible.
 With a little creativity and lot of patience, you can teach your kids to love making healthy choices that have long term positive consequences.

 Because I did battle with the junk food world myself, and learned everything I write about in this blog post from experience raising four children, I wrote a book that many parents find very useful, to engage their children in making good choices.